threader/PC-Tuning/docs/post-install.md

 Before we remove bloatware via bruteforce on linux, we may as well uninstall what Windows allows us to.

 - Open CMD as administrator & enter the command below.
+Note that this script only removes the chromium version of edge, the legacy version (if present) will be stripped in linux shortly.

     ```bat
     C:\prerequisites\scripts\remove-edge-onedrive.bat